mimoo/NoiseGo/disco/README.md

 ![disco](http://i.imgur.com/4a9upuk.jpg)

-This is a merge of the Noise protocol framework and the Strobe protocol framework.
+This is an extension of the [Noise protocol framework](http://noiseprotocol.org/) to make use of the [Strobe protocol framework](https://strobe.sourceforge.io/).

 See [this discussion](https://moderncrypto.org/mail-archive/noise/2017/001122.html) for more information.

-See an example of what a spec for Disco could be [here](disco.md).
-It's a modification of Noise's specification and is here only for PoC purpose.
+[A specification](specification.md) is currently being drafted for this extension.